-Darryl R Dymock
+D R (Darryl) Dymock

 I’m a great believer in persistence over brilliance to get you where you want to go.
-I also believe you can teach an old dog new tricks, including with technology, but the dog has to want to learn and may need support along the way.
+I also believe you can teach an old dog new tricks, including with technology, But the dog has to want to learn and may need support along the way.